I am so excited to share with you my latest DIY fall blanket project. I made this “finger-knitted” fall blanket and it is the best.

 I worked on the blanket on and off for a week and it came out better than I expected.
-IF you worked on it straight you could probably make it in a day.
+If you worked on it straight you could probably make it in a day.
 It is the coziest blanket ever!

-Pom Pom Blanket DIY
+Fall Blanket DIY

 - one – Determine the width of your blanket and measure the length of your first row of yarn.
 My blanket measured seven feet by seven feet which required ten balls of yarn.
 You might want to make one smaller!